Primarily for First and Second Year Students

 483. American Political Parties and Electoral Problems.
 Political Science 111, 140, 410, or 411; or permission of instructor. instructor.
 (4).
 (SS).

-This course examines American political parties within a comparative international context.
+This course examines American political parties within a comparative context.
 After a brief discussion of the historical development of the American party system the following topics are considered: party organization, party leadership, campaigns and party finance, leadership recruitment, nominations and the national presidential convention and primary systems, elections and voting behavior, and party leadership in the policy process and in government.
 Much time is spent analyzing the system from the standpoint of (1) where is it going – is realignment taking place?
 (2) how "democratic" and responsive is it? and (3) what is the impact of the party system and its activities on the public and on society?
 The distinctive features of the American system in contrast to other systems are discussed as well as the factors responsible for producing the American system.
 Finally, an attempt is made to evaluate the system, to discuss its defects as well as its strong points, and to suggest types of reforms that might be introduced.
 A research paper from ten to fifteen pages in length is required as well as one or two one-hour examinations and a final.
 There are also required readings, a text, and recommended readings.
 Students are asked at the end of the course to write a four or five-page essay in which they express their ideas concerning the adequacy of the American party system.
 (Eldersveld)

 486. Public Opinion, Political Participation, and Pressure Groups.
 One course in political science or permission of instructor.
 (4).
 (SS).

 This course focuses on (1) the formation and nature of public opinion and mass political participation and (2) the links between public opinion and participation and public policy.
 It will familiarize students with survey and other methods for generating opinion and participation data.
-Particular attention will be given to the effects of socio-economic structure, religion, sex, personality, life cycle, family, peer group, school, work environment, groups, and political institutions on public opinion and participation.
-Course requirements include a final exam (60%), mid-term (20% or 40% depending on if a research paper is written), and an optional research paper (30%).
+Particular attention will be given to the effects of socio-economic structure, religion, gender, personality, life cycle, family, peer group, school, work environment, groups, and political institutions on public opinion and participation.
+Course requirements include a final exam (60%), midterm (20% or 40% depending on if a research paper is written), and an optional research paper (30%).
 (Langton)

 489. Advanced Topics in Contemporary Political Science.
 Two 400-level courses in political science.
 (4).
 (SS).
 May be elected for credit twice.